Skip to contents

 cpus

-Get or set the number of CPUs to reserve for evaluating expr.
+Get or set - Number of CPUs to reserve for evaluating expr.

-Get or set the time limits to apply to this Job.
+Get or set - Time limits to apply to this Job.

 proxy

-Get or set the Job to proxy in place of running expr.
+Get or set - Job to proxy in place of running expr.

 state